 Talent concerns among small business owners jumped from 16% to 26% in a single year, according to the MetLife and U.S. Chamber of Commerce Small Business Index (Q4 2025).
 The urgency is real.
 But “best tool” depends entirely on where you are right now.
 Here’s a quick decision framework:

-Solo founder or 1-person HR (0-10 employees): Start with Pin's free tier to source and reach passive candidates.
-If you also need basic applicant tracking, pair it with Zoho Recruit's free plan or Breezy HR's Bootstrap plan.
+Solo founder or 1-person HR (0-10 employees): Among the best AI recruiting tools for small teams at this size, Pin’s free tier stands out - start there to source and reach passive candidates.
+If you also need basic applicant tracking, pair it with Zoho Recruit’s free plan or Breezy HR’s Bootstrap plan.
 Total cost: $0 to start.

 Small HR team (10-30 employees, 1-2 people handling hiring): Pin’s Starter plan ($100/mo) covers sourcing and outreach.
 If you’re getting enough inbound applicants that you need an ATS too, Manatal ($15/user/mo) is the cheapest pairing.
 For teams that want to automate their entire recruiting workflow, Pin handles the heaviest parts - candidate discovery, multi-channel outreach, and scheduling.